gear2000/microservice-example/README.md

 **Build**

+  - The application is found in the "app" folder

   - Each microservice is separated into their own folder with a Dockerfile used for building the image.

   - For example, to build the app microservice and push it to Dockerhub: